anayanapalli/anayanapalli.github.io/src/content/posts/process-matters.md

 Not necessarily by dictating the technical solution, but by clarifying:

-**Why.**

-**What.**

-**Who.**

-**When.**

-**Constraints.**

-**Dependencies.**

-**Definition of done.**
+**Why.
+What.
+Who.
+When.
+Constraints.
+Dependencies.
+Definition of done.**

-That is one of the fundamental purposes of management.

 A manager doesn't eliminate complexity.

-They **organize complexity so that other people can work with it.**
+They organize complexity so other people can work with it.

----

 ## Good Process Protects Engineering Time

-There is another misconception that good organizations eventually learn to overcome:
+There is another misconception worth challenging:

-> "If an engineer isn't closing a ticket, they're not being productive."
+“If an engineer isn't closing a ticket, they aren't being productive.”

 Engineering doesn't work that way.

-An engineer may spend several hours:

-- reading unfamiliar architecture
-- understanding a runtime
-- tracing a dependency
-- investigating why something works
-- thinking through a migration
-- designing a better approach
+An engineer may spend hours understanding an unfamiliar architecture, tracing a dependency, learning a runtime, investigating why something works, or thinking through a migration.

-None of that necessarily produces an immediately visible artifact.
+Those activities may not produce an immediately visible artifact.

-But it can dramatically increase future productivity.

-If an engineer is constantly pushed from ticket to ticket, they may become very good at completing tasks while remaining fundamentally dependent on procedures and other people's knowledge.

-The organization gets activity.

-It doesn't necessarily get expertise.
+But understanding compounds.

+If engineers are constantly pushed from ticket to ticket, an organization can get plenty of activity without building much expertise.

-Good engineering organizations therefore leave some room for people to **think**.
+Good engineering organizations leave room for people to think because the understanding gained today can make everything that follows faster and better.

-Because understanding compounds.

----

-## Good Organizations Make Knowledge Transferable
+## The Real Test

 One of the clearest differences between strong and weak organizations is what happens when an experienced person leaves.

 In a weak organization:

-> "Nobody knows how this works anymore."
+“Nobody knows how this works anymore.”

 In a strong organization:

-> "We lost an important person, but the system, documentation, decisions, code, and processes still contain much of what we need."
+“We lost an important person, but the system, code, documentation, decisions and processes still contain much of what we need.”

-That doesn't mean institutional knowledge can ever be completely documented.
+Knowledge can never be completely documented.

-It can't.

 People still matter enormously.

 But good organizations continuously try to move knowledge from: